malliforu/SURPRISE_HOUSING_ASSIGNMENT/README.md

 # SURPRISE_HOUSING_ASSIGNMENT
+Building Multi
-Building Linear Regression using Ridge and Lasso Regularization Techniques for predicting the important features of House Price
+Linear Regression using Ridge and Lasso Regularization Techniques for predicting the important features of House Price

 ## Table of Contents
 * [General Info](#general-information)